phorward/libphorward/README.md

 ## Getting started

-*phorward* is under heavy development since a few years.
+*phorward* is under heavy development.
 It is kept simple, clear and straightforward.
-Documentation can be found [here](https://www.phorward-software.com/products/phorward/doc/phorward.html), but also locally after installation.
+Recent documentation can be found [here](https://www.phorward-software.com/products/phorward/doc/phorward.html), but also locally after installation.

 The documentation is currently in an under-development state and incomplete.
 It contains a generated functions reference and handles all library parts shortly.

 ### Building

-Building the Phorward Toolkit is simple as every GNU-style open source program.
+Building *phorward* is simple as every GNU-style open source program.
 Extract the downloaded release tarball or clone the source repository into a directory of your choice.

 Then, run